re-frame2-xray¶

 The re-frame2-xray skill is a tour guide for Xray, the human-facing devtools panel that ships with re-frame2.
 Xray is preloaded into dev builds via shadow-cljs :preloads and renders true-inline on the right side of the host app; production builds elide it entirely through the interop/debug-enabled? gate.

-The skill answers two questions:
+The skill answers three questions:

-(xray/popout!)), the programmatic(xray/init! opts)path, the wired hotkeys, and the Dynamic ↔ Static mode toggle. - Which tab shows X? — a one-line purpose for each tab, across both modes.
+(xray/open-overlay!), for hosts that can't give Xray a layout column), the pop-out ((xray/popout!)), the programmatic(xray/init! opts)path, the wired hotkeys, and the Dynamic ↔ Static mode toggle. - Which tab shows X? — a one-line purpose for each tab, across both modes.

 Two modes¶